Nyxeka/ChatApp/README.md

 Simple chat app for a coding challenge.

-By "Closing Database" means I'll be adding authentication as a requirement to read/write to it.
+"Closing Database" means I'll be adding authentication as a requirement to read/write to it.